MargaritaBusyginaCa/quizzical/README.md

 ##  👋

-Thanks for checking out one of my projects built with
+Thanks for checking out one of my projects

 Completed by Margarita Busygina